 - Senior Research Fellow

-- Senior Fellow at the F. A. Hayek Program for Advanced Study in Philosophy, Politics and Economics
+- Senior Fellow, F. A. Hayek Program for Advanced Study in Philosophy, Politics and Economics

-Virgil Storr is a senior research fellow and director of Graduate Student Programs at the Mercatus Center at George Mason University.
+Virgil Storr is a senior research fellow and senior director of Academic and Student Programs at the Mercatus Center at George Mason University.
 Prior to joining the Mercatus Center, he was the Don C. Lavoie Research Fellow in the Program in Philosophy, Politics and Economics, Department of Economics, George Mason University.

 Dr. Storr's book on the Bahamas' economic culture, Enterprising Slaves & Master Pirates, was published by Peter Lang.
 In it, he argues that two ideal typical entrepreneurs dominate the economic life in the Bahamas: the enterprising slave (encouraging Bahamian businessmen to work hard, to be creative and to be productive) and the master pirate (demonstrating how success is more easily attained through cunning and deception).
 His writings in political economy have been published or are forthcoming in The Cambridge Journal of Economics, The American Journal of Economics and Sociology, The Review of Austrian Economics, and several other scholarly publications.